Flerov/YourMusicCloud/README.md

 What you currently can:
 + Submit a song as a string, but be sure that the song is written correctly and available on youtube since the first result matching your input will be downloaded
-+ Submit a spotify track link in the following format > 'spotify:track:<someuid>' (You can get that link from spotify) That track will asynchroniously be downloaded and added to your standard 'Music' folder
++ Submit a spotify/youtube track link in the following format > 'spotify:track:<someuid>' (You can get that link from spotify)
+  That track will asynchroniously be downloaded and added to your standard 'Music' folder
 +  All the futures provided by 'spotify-downloader' (most have to come in further updates)